Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 When she glanced back at him, he was looking at her, with a grave look upon his face.

 Finally he said, "We weren't compatible.
 I can't say I didn't love her.
 I did.
 It was just a minor love.
-For a long time I thought that I could convert it into a major love.
-I thought that, if we shared enough experiences, our love would get deeper.
+For a long time I thought that I could convert it into a deep love.
+I thought that, if we shared enough experiences, our love would get more profound.
 But it didn't.
 And she knew that I wasn't as interested in her as I should have been.
 She used to say to me all the time, "What do I have to do to get your full attention?"
 And I felt really bad about making her feel inadequate.
 But there was nothing she could do.
 She didn't know anything I didn't know.
 She didn't see anything from an interesting perspective.
 She didn't have any weird passions or compulsions.
 She never understood why I was driven to create.
 She was ...ordinary.
 Basic.
 I could predict every word that ever came out of her mouth."

 Marie wondered if everything he'd said, about them not being compatible, about their love being "minor" was true, or if it was just his wounded ego talking.